Enforced Gaplessness from States with Exponentially Decaying Correlations: Unusual Correlations and Summary of Results

 We remark that an immediate corollary of the above theorem is that any $\mathbb{Z}_2$ symmetric parent Hamiltonian of the deformed Ising wavefunction $\ket{\phii(\beta)}$ is gapless for $\beta>\beta_c$.
 Indeed, for any such parent Hamiltonian of $\ket{\phii(\beta)}$ [Eq.~\eqref{eq-deformedIsing}], a combination of Kramers-Wannier and $em$-duality can be used to map the Hamiltonian to a parent Hamiltonian of $\ket{\psi(\beta)}$, which the above implies is gapless.

 While the theorem above is powerful enough to imply gaplessness of $\ket{\psi(\beta)}$, it does not give us insight into the \emph{nature} of the low-energy excitations above $\ket{\psi(\beta)}$.
-To get some intuition about these states, we restrict to the case of \textit{frustration-free} parent Hamiltonians---Hamiltonians that can be written as a sum of local, positive semi-definite terms that each annihilate the ground state, an example of which is given by the Castelnovo-Chamon Hamiltonian.
+To get some intuition about these states, we restrict to the case of \textit{frustration-free} parent Hamiltonians---Hamiltonians that can be written as a sum of local, positive semi-definite\footnote{Theorem 2 holds even when we drop this positive semi-definiteness requirement on the local Hamiltonian terms; see Appendix~\ref{appendixvariational}.} terms that each annihilate the ground state, an example of which is given by the Castelnovo-Chamon Hamiltonian.
 We work with the dual Ising wavefunctions \eqref{eq-deformedIsing} since we are then guaranteed that loops (being domain walls) cannot be broken\footnote{Alternatively, this result can be applied to $1$-form symmetric parent Hamiltonians of $\ket{\psi(\beta)}$.
 In the gauge theory language, these Hamiltonians are ``pure gauge theories,'' i.e. have no matter present.}.
 For this setting we present a variational argument that applies in all dimensions greater than one to prove: \begin{shaded} \textbf{(Physicist's) Theorem 2.} Let $\ket{\phii(\beta)}$ be the deformed Ising wavefunction on the $D$-dimensional torus.
 Then, if $\beta > \beta_c$, the many-body gap $\Delta E$ of any frustration-free parent Hamiltonian of $\ket{\phii(\beta)}$ is bounded as $\Delta E \leq c/L^{D + 1}$ where $L$ is the linear extent of the system and $c$ is an $\mathcal{O}(1)$ constant. \end{shaded}

 We call the above theorem a ``physicist's" theorem because the energy bound uses some approximations based on properties of the classical Ising model in the ferromagnetic phase, and is therefore not fully rigorous.